YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

     ( Model "", fetchRandomQuoteCmd )
 ```

 Now instead of `Cmd.none` in the second element of the tuple, we have a command called `fetchRandomQuoteCmd`.
-This tells the application to fetch a random quote on initialization.
-We won't have to click the button before a quote shows up.
-We'll define this function shortly.
+A [command](http://package.elm-lang.org/packages/elm-lang/core/4.0.1/Platform-Cmd#Cmd) is a way to tell Elm to go do some effect (like `HTTP`).
+Our `init` now commands the application to fetch a random quote from the API on initialization.
+We'll define the `fetchRandomQuoteCmd` function shortly.

 ```js
 {-